xuetao666/625_Group5/README.md

 ## Code Order and explaination:
 - Data_cleaning.R: read and clean raw NHANES data, output to Result/Data/
-- Initial_Method.R: Code used for data and method exploration
+- Initial_Method.R: Code used for data and method exploration( Draft version, just for reference)
 - Method codes:
   - a.
 LASSO.R: Lasso method used in cluster
   -  b.
 XGBOOST.R: XGBoost method used in cluster